blinksocks/blinksocks/docs/development/custom-preset/README.md

 ### Hooks

-You can implement some of the following methods to interpret data flow:
+You can implement some of the following methods to interact with data stream:

 |  METHODS  |                                    DESCRIPTION                                    |
 | :-------- | :-------------------------------------------------------------------------------- |